-Nutshell is an affordable, easy-to-use CRM that helps small-business sales teams win more deals.
+Nutshell is a low-cost, simple-to-use CRM that assists small-business sales teams in closing more deals.

 Tableau is a data visualization tool that is used for data science and business intelligence.
 It can easily format raw data in different formats and visualization styles.
 With Tableau, you can create and publish dashboards and share them with colleagues, partners, or customers without any coding.Tableau Integrations